How to Clear Incorrect Values in Bulk

 - Preview and then apply the changes to the CRM.

-In the Bulk Operations module, select the database and record type.
+Select the database and record type.
 Then explore the templates for an existing solution that may be close to what you need.

 Under Step 1, select the Field to work with.
 Use the Condition to set the rule that the data in the selected field must meet.